 I placed this as the 5th fix option, as It’s rare in comparison to a mere few years ago. today programs use global shortcuts much more sparingly and usually don’t have more than 4 global shortcuts (shortcuts that override/hijack a particular key combination outside of their own program)

 Nevertheless, this can still happen and you should check if you recently installed any new programs on your Windows machine (Windows 10, 8, 7, etc.) and whether it added new shortcuts when they were installed.

 Convert Anywhere, Use A Dedicated App For Case Conversions

-Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, a program like AnyCase will add support for case conversions in +50 other programs where it will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.
+Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, a program like AnyCase will add support for case conversions in 100s of programs where it will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.